deelobo/keyword_scanner_app/README.md

 ## Keyword Scanner

-This repository contains a simple web application built with Python and Flask to automate the scanning of documents for approx. **700 keywords and phrases** identified as "DEI" terms in the 2024 report titled "DEI: Division.
+This repository contains a simple web application built with Python and Flask to automate the scanning of documents for approx. **700 keywords and phrases** identified as "DEI terms" in the 2024 report titled "DEI: Division.
 Extremism.
 Ideology: How the Biden-Harris NSF Politicized Science" by the U.S. Senate Committee on Commerce, Science, and Transportation.

 **What does the app do?** It extracts text from various file types, searches for keyword matches, and generates keyword match summary and excerpt reports in a spreadsheet format.
 For more details, please see the [What the App Does and Limitations](https://github.com/yourusername/yourrepo) section below.